sodiqyekeen/ynlb/blazor-wasm/README.md

-# YNLB - Yoruba Not Left Behind
+# YNLB - Yorùbá Not Left Behind

-YNLB is an AI-powered Yoruba translation platform, bridging cultures through technology.
+YNLB is an AI-powered Yorùbá translation platform, bridging cultures through technology.
 This project uses Blazor WebAssembly and MudBlazor for the frontend, and integrates with Hugging Face's transformers for translation services.

 ## Features

-- Translate English to Yoruba using advanced AI models.
+- Translate English to Yorùbá using advanced AI models.
 - Offline mode for accessing translations without an internet connection.
 - Translation history to keep track of past translations.